 You are aware that on October 1, 2018, Union of India ("UOI") (acting through the Ministry of Corporate Affairs) had filed a petition with Hon'ble NCLT seeking immediate suspension of the Board of Directors of IL&FS and appointment of a new Board of Directors, amongst others, on the grounds of mismanagement and compromise in corporate governance norms and risk management by the erstwhile Board of the Company and that the affairs of the Company being conducted in a manner prejudicial to the public interest.
-Pursuant to the above developments, the New Board of IL&FS also initiated reconstitution of the Board of Directors on the Board of a manner prejudicial to Company and nominated 4 Directors on the Board of Directors on the Board of the Company and nominated 4 Directors on the Board of the Company.
+Pursuant to the above developments, the New Board of IL&FS also initiated reconstitution of the Board of Directors of the Group companies including the Company and nominated 4 Directors on the Board of the Company.